MP tweet row teen 'will not be bullied'

 He tweeted he would love to meet her "to apologise for a word which I did not know meant anything other than 'twit' - and for a number of other reasons too."

-He hoped she would contact him "the proper way" through his website or letter.
+He hoped she would contact him "the proper way", through his website or by letter, but said he had not yet heard from her.

+It is not the first time Mr Fabricant's use of the swear word has caused controversy.

+In October 2013 he used the term to describe Russell Brand during a live interview on BBC WM.